 ACGIH notes that nearly all workers may be repeatedly exposed below the TLV risk criteria without adverse health effects but emphasize that they are not fine lines between safe and dangerous exposures, ….
 The TLVs® … are not quantitative estimates of risk at different exposure levels…

 Note also that the risk criteria may shift based upon new knowledge from users or researchers.
-Judgment may also needed based upon the particular use of a tool, e.g., what adjustment, if any, is needed when using the NIOSH equation to assess a task in very hot and humid weather or for a very short worker?
-Again as ACGIH notes, these methods must be used by persons with a strong knowledge of their development and interpretation.
+Judgment may also be needed based upon the particular use of a tool, e.g., what adjustment, if any, is needed when using the NIOSH equation to assess a task in very hot and humid weather or for a very short worker?
+Again, as ACGIH notes, these methods must be used by persons with a strong knowledge of their development and interpretation.

 CAN/CSA-Z1002-12 (R2017) Occupational health and safety - hazard identification and elimination and risk assessment and control.